-- c) Some Members, who are married women or widows who have elected to pay reduced rate contributions for NI, may also need to have their NI Contributions on allowances calculated at a reduced rate. - d) Members who are self-employed may also be subject to different levels of NI Contributions. - e) Members who believe that they fall into any of the above categories should contact the Director of Finance & ICT who will seek to obtain further information to assist with the query.
-Members should also obtain the appropriate certificates from the Department of Work and Pensions (DWP).
+- c) Some Members, who are married women or widows who have elected to pay reduced rate contributions for NI, may also need to have their NI Contributions on allowances calculated at a reduced rate. - d) Members who are self-employed may also be subject to different levels of NI Contributions. - e) Members who believe that they fall into any of the above categories should contact the Director of Finance & ICT who will seek to obtain further information to assist with the guery.